cellnopt/cellnopt/cno/datasets/README.rst

 If you want to add a model/data, first figure out a unique identifier, which will be used to create a new sub-directory.

-There is no strict rules on naming the identifier but please use
+There is one restriction: **do not use dash in the name** (e.g., Toy-MMB) because automatic import in Python may fail.

+Otherwise please follow those rules:

   #. `upper camel case convention <http://en.wikipedia.org/wiki/CamelCase>`_.
   #.
-A directory that contain some data based on an existing directory should
+A directory that contain a variant of an existing directory should
      reuse the identifier of the existing directory.
-You can either add a second identifier separated by an underscore or no separation.
+Then, append a second identifier separated by an underscore or no separation.

 :Examples: ::